Avoid the Crowds - Alternate South African Destinations for an Early 2023 Getaway

 We often dream of holidays on a deserted island, a wooded forest with sparkling clear streams or on a mountaintop with endless views.
-Today these dreams are becoming a reality as we learn that social distancing is not only the safe way to travel but also a desirable alternative to our previous frenetic lifestyle.
+Since the Covid-19 pandemic, our view of off-the-beaten track holidays are not only the safer way to travel but also a desirable alternative to our previous frenetic lifestyle.

 While Covid-19 remains prevalent, we need to concentrate on making the best of the ‘new normal’.
-This is our opportunity to be introspective and recreate travel dreams that comply with the basic rules which have been applied to keep us safe.
+This is our opportunity to be introspective and recreate travel dreams that embrace our new outlook on local and global travel.

 All that is left is for you to start planning your next holiday.
-Blow away the cobwebs of 2020 and relish in the beauty of our wonderful country – all the while adhering to social distancing, sanitizing and wearing masks.
+Relish in the beauty of our wonderful country – and start thinking about where you will be travelling to in early 2023.

 Here are some suggestions for relaxing South African destinations off the beaten track, and out in nature: